OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 ## Mobile AppSec Model

-The MASVS defines two strict *security verification levels (L1 and L2)*, as well a reverse engineering resiliency level (MASVS-R) that is flexible, i.e. adaptable to an app-specific threat model.
+The MASVS defines two strict *security verification levels (L1 and L2)*, as well a reverse engineering resiliency level (MASVS-R) that is "flexible", i.e. adaptable to an app-specific threat model.
 MASVS-L1 and MASVS-L2 contain generic security requirements and are recommended for all mobile apps (L1) and apps that handle highly sensitive data (L2).
 MASVS-R covers additional software protection controls that can be applied if preventing reverse engineering and/or tampering is a goal.

 Fulfilling the requirements in MASVS-L1 results in a secure app that follows security best practices appropriately and doesn't suffer from common vulnerabilities.
 MASVS-L2 adds additional controls, resulting in an app that is resilient against more sophisticated attacks in a regular environment, assuming the security controls of the mobile operating system are assumed to be intact and the end user is not viewed as a potential adversary.
 Fulfilling all, or subsets of, the software protection requirements in MASVS-R helps defend against specific threats when the end user is malicious and/or the mobile OS is compromised.

+** Note that software protections (MASVS-R) must never be used as a replacement for security controls.
+The controls listed in MASVR-R are intended to add threat-specific, additional protective controls to apps that also fulfill the MASVS requirements in MASVS L1 or L2. **

 ![Verification Levels](images/masvs-levels-new.jpg)